 Villa de Babat's close proximity to Basco airport makes it a traveler's favorite.
 This bed and breakfast inn has a total of six air-conditioned rooms for a total of 22 guests.
 It also has a mini-golf drive, an in-ground swimming pool, and a two-level deck.
 It's an ideal accommodation for large groups.

-Batanes isn’t as developed yet as other Philippine destinations, but it has a number of hotels luxury hotels that you can choose from.
+Batanes isn’t as developed yet as other Philippine destinations, but it has a number of hotels that you can consider as luxury accommodations in Batanes.
 Check out some of these tourist favorites:

 Photo by AMBOY Hometel

 If you’re looking for a luxurious stay in Batanes, this is the place to be.
 Batanes Amboy Hometel has a 24-hour front desk and room service, free shuttle services, flat-screen TVs, private bathrooms, air-conditioning, buffet breakfast, and fantastic sea views.

 Baletin Hometel’s rooms have a balcony that offers a great view of the sea and are equipped with private bathrooms, air conditioning, and desks.